 Today we’re going to follow up on one of our most popular posts, what types of spiders are most common in Toronto.
 But today we’re going to put a little winged spin on things by looking at wasps instead.

 We’ll go over some of the most common types of wasps found in Toronto and we’ll give you some tips to help figure out which ones you’re dealing with.
 Then, once you’ve identified the enemy we’ll offer some tips on how to get rid of them, for good!

-But before we begin, let’s address why this is important.
-Wasp nest removal in Toronto is vital.
+But before we begin, let’s address why this is important and vital.
 We don’t have to tell you that wasps can sting – and that’s unpleasant.

 For some, it can be a mere annoyance but for others, a sting from a bee or wasp could be life-threatening.
 As a homeowner, you have a serious obligation to keep your space safe for visitors.
 The last thing you want is to be staring down the barrel of a lawsuit – or even just have to deal with the reality of knowing that somebody got hurt when you could have prevented it with a few easy steps.

 In Southern Ontario, we’re lucky to enjoy a relatively moderate climate (ok, so it doesn’t feel like it for 6 months of the year…) and that means that we have a fairly diverse range of insects that can survive in our climate.

 Generally, that’s a good thing.
 A more diverse environment is healthy.
 But when it comes to our homes, pests like wasps are better left elsewhere.
 First, let’s make sure you’re not mistaking wasps for bees.
 Wasps tend to have narrow bodies and are smooth and shiny.
 Bees are more robust and fuzzy with flattened legs for pollination.

 Here are some of the wasp varieties you might be seeing out and about:

 Color: Normally black and yellow although they can be white and black